SEED-platform/seed/docs/source/setup_osx.rst

     psql -c 'ALTER USER seeduser CREATEROLE;'

-Now exit any root environments, becoming just yourself (even though it's not that easy being green..), for the remainder of these instructions.
+Now exit any root environments, becoming just yourself (even though it's not that easy being green), for the remainder of these instructions.

 Python Packages
 ---------------